obi-ontology/obi-ontology.org/docs/data-properties.md

 <img align="right" src="/assets/images/docs/data_raw.png">

-A given datum value from the left may match one of four scenarios, the first two involving a single data property, and the latter two involving a multi-component "value specification" representation:
+A given datum value from the left may match one of four scenarios, the first two involving a data properties directly, and the latter two involving a multi-component "value specification" representation as described below.

-#### OWL RDF/XML datatype compatible
+### OWL datum - data property compatible

-OBI can generally express rdf/xml datatype values associated with ICE enties using a triple in the form "[ICE] `has xsd:Literal value` [value]".
-This is suited to unit-less quantities, and covers common OWL-compatible [XML datatype schema](https://www.w3.org/TR/xmlschema-2/#built-in-datatypes) options, which can be further divided into:
+OBI can attach a number of [`OWL-compatible RDF/XML datatype`](https://www.w3.org/2007/OWL/wiki/DatatypeRescue) values directly to `atomic` ICE datums using a `has xsd:Literal value` data property or one of its sub-properties, as described below.
+(Representation of [`rational`](https://www.w3.org/2007/OWL/wiki/OWL_Rational) numbers is a bit more tricky.)

+#### Scalar datum

-- `has owl:real value` for a datum whose textual content represents a number that is unit-less.
-Has owl:real range.
+- `has xsd:float value` data property for storing floating point decimal values.
+Has xsd:float range.
-   - `has xsd:decimal value` subclass for unit-less decimal values.
+- `has xsd:decimal value` data property for storing decimal values.
+Has xsd:decimal range.
-   - `has xsd:integer value` subclass for counts and other unit-less integers.
+  - `has xsd:integer value` data property for storing counts and other integers, e.g. a pH measurement.
+Has xsd:integer range.

+- `has xsd:dateTime value` or `has xsd:dateTimeStamp value` (includes time zone)for a datum containing a xsd:dateTime formatted date or time.
+Has xsd:dateTime or xsd:dateTimeStamp range, respectively.
+Examples of use are in the [`Time stamped data`](/docs/time-stamped-data/) section

+If a numeric or datetime value needs a unit associated with it (e.g. metre, kilogram, hour, minute) the [`has measurement unit label`(http://purl.obolibrary.org/obo/IAO_0000039) object property can be used to point to a unit entity.
+For example, the strings "20g", "20 grams", and "0.02kg" may differ by string comparison, but can be translated into identical value + unit atomic components: a decimal 20.0 and a "gram" mass unit.

+#### Boolean datum

+- `has xsd:boolean value` for a datum which is represented as a yes/no or true/false value.
+Has xsd:boolean range.

+#### String (symbol????) datum

+- `has xsd:string value` for a textual datum that does not fit on a categorical scale but which can be compared (like a token) to other strings.
+Example: The (fictitious) [Social Security Number](http://purl.obolibrary.org/obo/NCIT_C25686) "000-11-2222", an identifier which is not really on a scale or a categorical value.
+It is essentially atomic; it serves a data matchmaking role.

+#### Other resource datum

 - `has xsd:anyURI value` for a datum which contains a URI pointing to a document or other type of resource file.
 Has xsd:anyURI range.
 Example: an ICE [`analytical cytology data file`](http://purl.obolibrary.org/obo/OBI_0000210) specification ["https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.990110303"](https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.990110303)

-- `has xsd:dateTime value` for a datum containing a xsd:dateTime formatted date or time.
-Has xsd:dateTime range.
-- Similarly, a `has xsd:dateTimeStamp value` for a date or time that includes a time zone.

-- `has xsd:boolean value` for a datum which is represented as a yes/no or true/false value.
-Has xsd:boolean range.

-#### String representation compatible
+### String representation compatible

-A datum value that has linguistically or computationally coded textual content can be indicated by OBI's `has xsd:string representation` data property which has a xsd:string range.
-It can hold "undigested" data, say, in preparation for parsing by SPARQL etc. into more atomic components.
-Other object relations may be provided to enable interpretation of string representation datum values.
-It can store values that may or may not fit directly on a numeric or categorical scale, as well as linguistic content (words, phrases, sentences with optional OWL language facet.
-It may be an identifier which can be compared with other values for a match.
+A datum can have a linguistically or computationally coded textual value using OBI's `has xsd:string representation` data property.
+A string representation value can hold "undigested" data, say, in preparation for parsing by SPARQL etc. into more atomic components.
+Other object relations may be provided to enable interpretation of such values.
+It can store values that may or may not fit directly on a numeric or categorical scale, as well as linguistic content (words, phrases, sentences with an optional OWL language facet.
 For example:

-- The address "16500 Mullholland Dr., Los Angeles, CA, USA" needs parsing to extract house/apartment number, street, city, country, etc.
+- The address "16500 Mullholland Dr., Los Angeles, CA, USA" can be attached to a [`street address`](http://purl.obolibrary.org/obo/NCIT_C25690) datum.
+The value needs parsing to extract house/apartment number, street, city, country, etc.

-- The fictitious Social Security Number "000-11-2222", an identifier which is not really on a scale or a categorical value.
-It is essentially atomic; it serves a data matchmaking role.

-- "20g" may be held as a string representation en route to becoming a value specification.
+- "20g" may be held as a string representation en route to becoming a scalar value + unit data property pair or a [`scalar value specification`](/docs/data-vs/).

-Such data could technically be stored as annotations but the potential for referencing it as input our output of process axioms is then lost.
+Such data could technically be stored as annotations but the potential for referencing it as input our output of process axioms (e.g. in natural language processing) is then lost.

-#### Scalar Value specification compatible
+### Scalar value specification compatible

-A value that can be placed on a numeric scale which includes a unit.
-In this case a [`scalar value specification`](http://purl.obolibrary.org/obo/OBI_0001931) instance can be set up for it (see [docs/data-vs](docs/data-vs)).
-For example:

-- The strings "20g", "20 grams", and "0.02kg" may differ by string comparison, but can be translated into an equivalent or identical RDF triple store value + unit using OWL ontology vocabulary.
-All variants can be translated into atomic components: a decimal 20.0 and a "gram" mass unit.

-- A duration of 20 days.
+OBI implementers may prefer to isolate the value data collected from assays from the `measurement datum` representation level of assay output.
+OBI provides a `has value specification` object property that points to a [`scalar value specification`](http://purl.obolibrary.org/obo/OBI_0001931) which can take on the same value and measurement unit label data and object properties as described in the Scalar datum section above.
+See [docs/data-vs](docs/data-vs) for more details.

-#### Categorical value specification compatible
+### Categorical value specification compatible

 A [`categorical value specification`](http://purl.obolibrary.org/obo/OBI_0001930) describes a categorical variable like color, which can match selections from a string list of terms, or from a branch of ontology terms (e.g. terms from a standardized color wheel).
-(Inputted synonyms can be handled too, e.g. "sienna, sepia, umber, terra cotta" -> "brown")
+(Inputted synonyms can be handled too, e.g. "sienna, sepia, umber, terra cotta" -> "brown").
+See [docs/data-vs](docs/data-vs) for more details.

-## Data Property Implementation Approaches
+## Data Property Implementation Approach

-Before we detail the use of `has rdfs:Literal value` etc. and `has specified value` data properties, we will discuss OBI's philosophy about data properties in general.
+Before we detail the use of `has rdfs:Literal value` etc. data properties, we will discuss OBI's philosophy about data properties in general.

 <img align="right" src="/assets/images/docs/data_lee_data_property_age.png">